BgeeDB/bgee_pipeline/pipeline/dblight_creation/README.md

-Goal: Create the Bgee database, and insert data source information.
+Goal: Create the Bgee light database, and insert data source information.

 ## Details

-This step will create a light version of bgee following the DB schema defined in the file bgeeLightSchema.sql The new database is named `bgeelight_vRELEASE` (e.g., `bgee_v14`).
+This step will create a light version of bgee following the DB schema defined in the file bgeeLightSchema.sql The new database is named `bgeelight_vRELEASE` (e.g., `bgeelight_v14`).

 ## Data generation